xNuclearSquirrel/o3-multipage-osd/README.md

 ##### Changing the Default fonts (optional)
 - There are 15 fonts installed on the goggles by default as a backup when no SD is detected.
 I've chosen the EUROPA fonts and installed all three resolutions for each flight controller firmware.
 - Since most people will only ever use 2-3 fonts, I would recommend removing some of them so you don't need to cycle through them all.
-The same goes for people who would like to have a different font.
+The same goes for people who would like to have a different default font.

 - The easiest way to do this is to use an online ADB file browser such as [this one](https://app.webadb.com/file-manager).
 - Connect the goggles to your computer via USB, THEN power them on.